What’s the one thing that is better than inbound marketing? It’s the power of relationships.

 Because your teams will be aligned, your marketing team will be able to develop relevant and valuable communication tools and resources for your account.

 Make it personal.
 Call, visit and learn all you can about your account’s industry.
-Be honest about your company’s capability, it will help cement your relationship.
+Be honest about your company’s capability; it will help cement your relationship.
 People are tired of the sales pitch.
-And, like any solid relations, give it time.
+And, like any stable relations, give it time.

 Involve Your Marketing Team At Every Step

-People know when they’re added in your irritating, dull nurturing funnel.
-Marketing needs to be present at every stage of the funnel, providing quality content and understanding where the lead is at in the buying process.
+Don’t just add every content to your irritating, dull nurturing funnel.
+Stop believing that simplicity of “plug and play” will win you those big sales.
+Marketing needs to be present at every stage of the sales process, providing quality content and understanding where the lead is at in the buying process.

 Once we get the right client, we have the power of the relationship that has remained a constant for any business.
 In the end, we need to stop replacing technology and quantity with quality and real relationships.